DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 # GLFW Demo

-This sample demonstrates how to use [GLFW](https://www.glfw.org/) to create window and handle keyboard and mouse input instead of Diligent-NativeAppBase.
+This simple maze mini-game demonstrates how to use [GLFW](https://www.glfw.org/) to create window and handle keyboard and mouse input.

 ## Initialization

-GLFW natively supports only OpenGL (ES) and Vulkan.
+GLFW only supports OpenGL and Vulkan.
-To use all available graphics APIs we should create a GLFW window with GLFW_NO_API flag and create a swapchain using DiligentEngine methods.
+To use all available backends, we should use `GLFW_NO_API` flag to create GLFW window only, and then initialize Diligent Engine in required mode.

 ```cpp
 glfwInit();
 glfwWindowHint(GLFW_CLIENT_API, GLFW_NO_API);